background image

 About the author

-Matt Trudeau is CEO of Nori, a carbon removal marketplace.
+Matt Trudeau is the Managing Partner at 10x Markets, where he provides strategic consulting and advisory services focused on electronic trading, fintech, capital markets, and blockchain technologies.
+He was formerly Chief Executive Officer at Nori, leading the development of a carbon removal market and registry.
 A serial exchange founder, Matt has two decades of experience in financial markets and has led or assisted in 12 market launches for equities, commodities, derivates, and cryptocurrencies.

 Other illuminem Voices